Overview

 Obtaining higher rates of return on investments typically entails accepting higher levels

 of risk.
-We work with you to attempt to identify the balance of risks and rewards that is
+We work with you to attempt to identify the balance of risks and rewards that are

 appropriate and comfortable for you.
 However, it is still your responsibility to ask